DeepUVaasa/Combustion-GAN/README.md

 ``

 # Acknowledgement
-We want to BeatGAN author for their code.
+We want to the BeatGAN authors for their code.